Highlights of Iran | Persepolis

-In its heyday Persepolis was the capital of an empire that reached from Egypt to India, one of the wonders of the ancient world.
-The Kings of the Achaemenid Empire sought to immortalise their power by building magnificent palaces, terraces and other monuments.
+Persepolis was once the capital of an empire that ruled a territory that covered Egypt to India.
+It is one of the wonders of the ancient world.
+The Achaemenid Kings of the ancient Persians sought to immortalise their power by building magnificent palaces, terraces and other monuments.
 Today, in the remarkably intact ruins of Persepolis, the grandeur of the ancient city is palpable.

 This article provides a guide to exploring the highlights of Persepolis.
-If you’re particularly interested in Iran, you may want to look at some of our other articles:
+If you’re particularly interested in Iran, you may want to look at some of our other articles, linked at the bottom of this post.

 Guide to the ruins of Persepolis